So, you want to be a freelance designer?

 1. Always get paid.

-Sure, there will be times that you will have to work for considerably less than you need to, or even for free.
+Sure, there will be times when you have to work considerably less than you need to or even for free.
 But these instances should always be the exception.
 Ideally, they should not happen at all.
 If you find yourself constantly doing this, then what you have is a hobby, not a job.

 Read: